gilbertwat/gilbertwat.github.io/_posts/2019-11-17-100-words-in-100-days-8-an-evolving-api-8.md

 title: 100 Words in 100 Days 8/100&#58; An evolving API (8)
 ---

-In [last article](2019/11/18/100-words-in-100-days-7-an-evolving-api-7.html), the team has run into some unclear code with mutating object.
+In [last article](/2019/11/16/100-words-in-100-days-7-an-evolving-api-7.html), the team has run into some unclear code with mutating object.
 This makes debugging very hard.
-Bob suggest the team picked is to enforce 2 new coding standard.
+Bob suggest the team to enforce 2 new coding standard.

-1. Separating mutating function and non mutating functions with different naming convention
+1. Separating mutating functions from non mutating functions with different naming convention
-    1. non mutating function: `function_name(a: , b:)`
+    1. non mutating functions: `function_name(a: , b:)`
-    1. mutating function: `function_name!(a:, b:)`
+    1. mutating functions: `function_name!(a:, b:)`
-2. Only use mutating function in the model layer.
+2. Only use mutating functions in the model layer.

 Bob also take the initiative to clarify with Stephanie on the real business case and retain the `default_price` logic.